 The best way to avoid an accusation of fraud is to 1) keep in contact with the Social Security Administration, 2) keep up to date on the regulations that pertain to you, and 3) report all changes in your medical, personal, and work situation.

 - Keep SSA Informed Regarding Your Work Status.
 Report all and any changes in your work activity to the Social Security Administration, including the hours you work, what kind of work you do, and the pay you receive.
 Concealing the fact that you work or falsifying any fact concerning your work is labeled as Fraud by the SSA.

 - If You Work, Stay Below the Maximum Income Limits.
 Keep abreast of the “substantial gainful activity” (SGA) amount.
-In 2010, the SGA amount is $1,000 a month, gross.
-If you are blind, it is $1,640 a month, gross.
+In 2021, the SGA amount is $1,470 a month, gross.
+If you are blind, it is $2,460 a month, gross.
 If you work while receiving Social Security disability benefits, be sure that your work income below the maximum amount.
-Concealing the fact that you make over the minimum amount is also considered as Fraud by the SSA.
+Concealing the fact that you make over the minimum amount is also considered as fraud by the SSA.